-The complete set of parallel classical modes constructed this way is summarized next.
-The six primary modes marked by $\checkmark$ on the left have mode signatures of the form //X. The seventh parallel mode, Locrian, is a "tritone substitute mode" of the primary Lydian mode (same tritone, all nontritone notes different); I call it alt-L. This simple way of remembering this mode follows from it being a relative mode of the Lydian mode of the inverted tritone $\bot$ .
-Inverting a tritone transposes it by a tritone, so the Lydian mode of $\bot$ is transposed by a tritone.
+The seventh parallel mode, Locrian, is a "tritone substitute mode" of the primary Lydian mode (same tritone, all non-tritone notes different).
+This simple way of remembering the Locrian mode follows from it being a relative mode of the Lydian mode of the inverted tritone L. Inverting a tritone transposes it by a tritone, so the Lydian mode of L is transposed by a tritone.
 The parallel Locrian mode is its relative mode starting from the home tonic, which is in the tritone.
 The six alt-X modes are all "tritone-substitute modes" of the primary modes (the optional dash is only for readability) but the others are not parallel modes of the home tonic because the tritones don't contain it (think of them as pseudo-parallel modes).
-The //X and alt-X modes are shown one above the other to show that knowing one means knowing the other.
+The !/X and alt-X modes are shown one above the other to show that knowing one means knowing the other.